Simplistik78/OMNI/README.md

 2. Verify WebView2 Runtime is installed
 3. Ensure firewall isn't blocking connection to shalazam.info
 4. Try "Reset All Arrows" to refresh map
-5. Try switching maps using the right-click menu
+5. Try switching maps using the right-click context menu

 ### Performance Issues